 Luxury brands can leverage Dash Hudson during all phases of their social marketing strategy.
 The Scheduler lets you plan and schedule your Instagram content, while Social Media Analytics pull in comprehensive insights for both feed posts and Reels.
 Luxury brands will also benefit from LikeShop, a link in bio solution that creates a seamless shopping experience from your feed to your website.
 Campaign reporting lets brands see the impact of their social content on their overall campaign goals.

 Luxury marketing will become even more innovative in the coming year.
 Brands that prioritize entertaining their followers will be the brands that come out on top.
-For more information on how your brand can incorporate new formats and technologies into your social media marketing strategy, check out Dash Hudson’s Report on Social Entertainment.
+For more information on how your brand can incorporate new formats and technologies into your social media marketing strategy, check out Dash Hudson's Social Media Trends report.

 Marketing luxury products requires multiple steps, similar to marketing any other product — from understanding company goals and objectives, to determining a budget, to deciding what campaign and content therein will help you sell your product and reach these goals.
 One way that luxury marketing might differ from typical marketing activities, is if your brand has a long and storied history, this might require more buy-in for implementing ‘trendy’ content like memes.